mechanical-turk/cobalt-base/README.md

 - Overwriting: If the command you run might overwrite a file, cobalt asks if you're sure.
 - Commandline option parsing

+You will only code the templates and their business logics.

 # Tutorial

 Note: For the sake of brevity, this tutorial has the following command `node projectName/index.js generate something`, shortened to `... generate something`